-Guided by the school motto, ‘Orderly & Respectful’ and abide by the education philosophy of attaching equal importance to both Chinese and English, arts and sciences, and further education and career pursuits, our school is committed to the provision of quality whole-person education to students.
+Our school is one of the four schools founded by Kiangsu Chekiang and Shanghai Residents (Hong Kong) Association.
+Guided by the school motto, “Be Orderly and Respectful” and abiding by the education philosophy of attaching equal importance to both Chinese and English learning, arts and sciences, and both further education and career pursuits, the school is committed to the provision of quality whole-person education to students.

 Chan Nga Lai